aa-morgan/SlideTheBox/README.md

 <img src="images/menu-screen.gif" width="600" height="337" />

 A grid-based iOS puzzle game.
-The aim is to reach the `red block` by sliding the `green box` (you) in order to navigate the maze.
+The aim is to reach the `red block` by sliding the `green box` (player) in order to navigate the maze.
 Levels are randomly generated and are always completable, I promise!
-If you don't beleive me then you can use the `hint` button (question mark) to help you find your way.
+If you don't believe me then you can use the `hint` button (question mark) to help you find your way.

 <img src="images/basic-level.gif" width="600" height="337" />